AccessNow/helpline_documentation_resources/advice/account_recovery_and_deactivation.md

    * Is there a third party that can endorse the account recovery or deactivation necessity?
    * Does the client have a secure email address to follow up on it?

-2. Providers Automated Reports
+2. Reporting Forms for Providers

- Remember, before escalating the issue to any provider, it is essential to make sure that the client has already submitted their issue through the standard link first.
+ Remember, before escalating the issue to any provider, it is essential to make sure that the client has already submitted their issue through these standard links first.

    * For Facebook Profiles and Pages https://www.facebook.com/help/131719720300233/